 IfSR - Multiplicative thinking

-The Interview for Student Reasoning - Multiplicative thinking (IfSR-MT) is the third of a series of on-demand assessments that enables teachers to hear and see how students apply their mathematical understandings of multiplicative thinking.
-IfSR-MT is divided into four sections:
+Interview for Student Reasoning - Multiplicative thinking (IfSR-MT) is an on demand assessment that enables teachers to hear and see how students apply their mathematical understandings of multiplicative thinking.
+IfSR-MT is divided into 4sections:

 - Section 1: Strategies for sharing and forming groups